Music Museum (Basel): Concerts, Chorale, and Dance

 This floor features European musical instruments in their specific musical contexts from 15th to the 20th century.
 One cell is devoted to Baroque chamber music, for example, while another tells the story of the saxophone and its inventor, Adolph Sax.
 Others contain wind, stringed and bowed instruments to provide insight into the extraordinarily varied world of music.

 Parades, Marches, and Signals

-This floor describes the famous collection of historical brass instruments and drums, which Dr. H. C. Wilhelm Bernoulli-Preiswerk bequeathed to the museum in 1980.
+This floor describes the famous collection of historical brass instruments and drums, which H. C. Wilhelm Bernoulli-Preiswerk bequeathed to the museum in 1980.
 Drawn from all over Europe, the exhibits illustrate both the sizeable variety of instruments in existence and how they have evolved over the centuries.
 They range from simple, natural objects to sophisticated contraptions, and from military signals to instruments reserved for fanfares and parades.

 The top floor of the museum contains a large, multi-purpose hall for educational seminars, musical performances, and other events.

 Location and accessibility

 The address of the museum is Im Lohnhof 9, 4051 Basel.
 The museum is situated in the heart of the Old Town, above Barfüsserplatz.
-The closest tram stop is Musik Akademie on tram-line 3, and the museum is wheelchair-accessible by use of elevator.
+The closest tram stop is Musik Akademie on tram line 3, and the museum is wheelchair-accessible by use of elevator.